tttapa/py-build-cmake/examples/minimal/README.md

 ### pyproject.toml

-This file defines how the project is built and contains all the important metadata for your package.
+Defines how the project is built and contains all the important metadata for your package.
+Specifies CMake options, which files to include in the package, as well as options for other tools.
+This file is covered in much more detail below, because it is the main way you will interact with py-build-cmake's build process.

 ### LICENSE